Samillah47/26851-Mutoni_samillah-OOP_assignment/README.md

 }
 ```

-### 2.FileNotFoundException: Demonstrates a specific exception when a file is missing.
+### 2.FileNotFoundException: Executes a specific exception when a file is missing.
 ```java
 public class simulateFileNotFoundException {
    private static void simulateFileNotFoundException() {